Catholic University Cardinals

-Varsity athletics

 History

 From the founding of the NCAA in 1906 through 1955, institutions were not separated into competitive divisions, and CUA won a national championship in boxing (1938).
 The football team appeared in two major bowl games, the 1936 Orange Bowl, which they won, and the 1940 Sun Bowl, which they tied.
 David Bernstein won the national collegiate boxing championship at 115 pounds in 1938 and "Bingo" Stant, Jr. won the 1939 national championship at 165 pounds.

 From 1956 through 1972, teams were classified into University Division (major college) and College Division (small college).
 The Cardinals competed in the latter.
-During that period, the men's basketball team classified for the 1964 post season tournament, and Keats Baugher won two national championships in men's swimming in 1965 (the 200 and 400-yard individual medley).
+During that period, the men's basketball team participated in the 1964 post season tournament, and Keats Baugher won two national championships in men's swimming in 1965 (the 200 and 400-yard individual medley).

 NCAA re-organized into three divisions in 1973, and CUA opted for the Division II level during the 1973–76 seasons.
 CUA stayed as member of the Mason-Dixon Conference.
 Mark Robinson won two individual national championships in track & field (the 800 meters in 1974 and 1975).

 In 1976, CUA moved to Division I, competing for five years (1976–81).
 As independent first, and as a member of the Colonial Athletic Association later (1979–1981).
 During that period, the baseball team played the 1977 NCAA Division I baseball tournament.

 President Edmund Pellegrino decided to drop the athletic programs to Division III and Catholic finally moved in the academic year of 1981–82, joining the Old Dominion Athletic Conference.
 In 1989 Catholic became a charter member of the Capital Athletic Conference, leaving the conference in 2007 to join, again as a charter member, the Landmark Conference.
 During this period at Division III, the men's basketball team won the national championship in 2001, Carolyn Hughes captured the 800 meters national track & field championship in 1982, and Tom Caffrey the 1,500 meters in 1991.

 Women's teams were established after women were admitted as undergraduate students in the 1950s, and a Women's Sports Department was established in 1959.
 The Department originally offered dance lessons and ping-pong and badminton tournaments.
 Jone Rastapkevicius was hired as the first coordinator of women’s sports in 1961.
 She went on to become a coach and married fellow CUA coach Martin Dowd.
 In the early part of her 50-year tenure, she worked to schedule games with other local colleges, thereby turning many of the intramural sports into “extramural” ones.
 The Metropolitan Sports Association for Women (MISAW) was founded in the mid-1960s by CUA along with Trinity College, Georgetown, American University, and George Washington University.
 It operated until the early 1970s.